Is Salesforce Worth It for Small Businesses in 2026?

 What are the main alternatives to Salesforce for small business?

 Several alternatives to Salesforce cater specifically to small business needs.
-HubSpot CRM offers a robust free version with the option to add paid features as needed.
-Zoho CRM provides comprehensive functionality at lower price points, starting at $14 per user monthly.
+Zeeg offers a CRM solution designed specifically for small businesses, combining customer management with intelligent scheduling at prices starting from $10 per user monthly.
+HubSpot CRM has a very capable free version with the option to add paid features as needed.
+Zoho CRM also gets you advanced functionality at lower price points, starting at $14 per user monthly.
 Pipedrive focuses specifically on sales pipeline management with straightforward pricing and functionality.
-Freshsales combines CRM with built-in communication tools, while Microsoft Dynamics 365 offers seamless integration for businesses already using Microsoft products.
+Freshsales combines CRM with built-in communication tools, while Microsoft Dynamics 365 has native integration for businesses already using Microsoft products.
 The best alternative depends on your specific requirements, budget, and existing technology infrastructure.